 Is There a Kids TikTok?

-TikTok provides TikTok for Younger Users, a simplified app experience with extra safety and privacy features for children under the age of 13.
+TikTok provides TikTok for Younger Users, which is a simplified app experience within TikTok with extra safety and privacy features for children under the age of 13.
 Users are limited to what they can share, view and access online.

 Is It Safe to Post Your Kids on TikTok?